HRHLALALA/hrhlalala.github.io/blog/Good Design.md

 thumb_image: images/code-smell.png
 image: images/code-smell.png
 excerpt: >-
  This blog concludes how to distinguish bad designs and how to reconstruct them.
-It is suitable for beginners who haven't learn OOP yet.
+It is suitable for beginners who haven't learnt OOP yet.
 It was used to be instructed to my Python students because they were designing software application by themselves.
 layout: post
 ---